Skip to main content

 Wallet disconnection

-Call to disconnect the wallet:
+Call to disconnect from the wallet:

 await tonConnectUI.disconnect();